 - Overturned bowls or bath dishes

 Also, tortoises are good at climbing down surfaces.
-A tortoise may descend with enough speed that you’d imagine it’s thrown itself off or jumped from the surface.
+A tortoise may descend with sufficient speed that you’d imagine it’s thrown itself off or jumped from the surface.

 Tortoises lack the strength and body proportions to climb up large obstacles or to great heights.
 Unfortunately, they can lose their balance or strength while high up a fence and fall.